zeredbox/ESP32-S3_arduino_tflite_micro_arena_size_finder/README.md

 Together with [Edge Impulse](https://edgeimpulse.com/), it provides a workflow for collecting data, training a model, exporting an Arduino library, and running inference on a device without having to build the entire machine-learning deployment stack from scratch.

---

 ## 🎯 Why this repository exists

-However, two parts still require careful choices:
+However, when developing and deploying an on-device AI project on an ESP32-S3, two stages of the process require particularly careful choices:

 1. Choosing an AI model in Edge Impulse that can actually run on an ESP32-S3.
 Edge Impulse offers many learning blocks, model architectures, and deployment options, but not every combination is suitable for the memory and performance limits of this board.